 11. Sesame Seeds

-Fenugreek leaves, cooked in fresh coconut milk seasoned with garlic, has ingredients beneficial for seasonal joint-pain aggravation.
+Fenugreek leaves, cooked in fresh coconut milk seasoned with garlic, have ingredients beneficial for seasonal joint-pain aggravation.
 It is a winter joint pain remedy.

 13. Herbal Tea